dvdmgl/django-pg-fts/README.rst

 >>> Article.objects.filter(fts_search='waz up')

-As will result in something like sql:
+Will result in sql something like:

 .. code-block:: sql